 Rudy started getting tattooed at the age of 18, but it wasn’t till a couple years later that he’d walk into Freedom Tattoo and meet his biggest influence.
 Rudy would start getting tattooed by local tattooer Nolan Hatton (who would later become his mentor)and the rest as they say is history.

-Rudy currently works at Freedom Tattoo in Aptos, CA where he further refines the American Traditional and Fine Line Black & Grey styles of tattooing.
+Rudy currently works at Hatton’s Social Club in Soquel CA where he further refines the American Traditional and Fine Line Black & Grey styles of tattooing.